Clifford Curzon: Soloist

-Curzon suffered throughout his career from stage fright and, unlike most star pianists, he played not from memory at concerts but with the score on his music stand.
+Curzon suffered throughout his career from stage fright and, unlike most star pianists, played not from memory at concerts but with the score.
 In private life, Mann records, Curzon was "an ideal host, a lively raconteur, a keen connoisseur of painting and literature, and appreciative of other countries and their cultures, food, drink and language."

 Personal life

-While still in Paris, Curzon married the American harpsichordist Lucille Wallace (1898–1977).
-They had no offspring, but they adopted the two sons of the soprano Maria Cebotari after she and her husband died young.
+While still in Paris, Curzon married the American harpsichordist Lucille Wallace.
+They had no offspring, but adopted the soprano Maria Cebotari's two sons after she and her husband died young.

 Death

 Curzon died in September 1982, aged 75.
 He is buried next to his wife in the churchyard of St Patrick's, Patterdale, near their holiday home in the Lake District.
 On his gravestone are inscribed the opening words of Franz von Schober's poem "An die Musik": "Du holde Kunst" (O fairest art), familiar from Schubert's setting.

 Honours

 In 1958 Curzon was appointed Commander of the Order of the British Empire (CBE), and in 1977 he was knighted.
 He was elected a Fellow of the RAM in 1939, and in 1980 he received the Royal Philharmonic Society's gold medal.
-He was an honorary fellow of St Peter's College, Oxford (1981) and was awarded honorary doctorates by the universities of Leeds (1970) and Sussex (1973).
+He was an honorary fellow of St Peter's College, Oxford (1981) and was awarded honorary doctorates by the University of Leeds (1970) and the University of Sussex (1973).